-Drivers transporting Archway Trivium students (or both Archway and Prep students) must enter and exit the campus from Encanto Blvd.
-One lane is dedicated for entry and one lane is dedicated for exit.
-During drop off and pick up hours there is no left turn going westbound onto the school grounds from Encanto Blvd.
-Vehicles leaving campus to the North may only exit to the East on Encanto Blvd.
+- During Morning Drop-off, drivers transporting Archway Trivium students (or both Archway and Prep students) must enter campus from eastbound Encanto Blvd.
+At this entrance, one lane is dedicated for entry and one lane is dedicated for exit.
+During school drop-off/pick-up hours, there is no left turn entry from westbound Encanto Blvd onto the school grounds. - After entering campus, vehicles will immediately turn right forming two lanes.
+At the field, both lanes will turn right and circle the athletic field until reaching the stop sign where faculty on duty will guide traffic to the appropriate morning drop-off zones.